iPad 8 LTE Battery Replacement

 Step 29

-- Grab your trusty Phillips screwdriver and let’s get to work!
-Start by removing those four 4.3 mm screws holding the LCD screen in place.
-You've got this!
+- Grab your Phillips screwdriver and loosen those four 4.3 mm screws holding the LCD screen in place—easy does it!

 Step 30

-- Slide a spudger into the gap between the frame and the top-right corner of the LCD.
+- Slide a spudger between the frame and the top-right part of the LCD.

-- Gently pry with the spudger to break that stubborn adhesive free.
+- Pry gently with the spudger to break free from that adhesive.

 Tools Used